codebloodedlions/Cora/README.md

 </h1>

 <h3 align="center">
 Meet CORA!
 A personal assitant to accompany you throughout your coding adventures.
-Whether you're a newcomer or seasoned developer, CORA provdes tools that will help tackle all sorts of programming problems, while providing a means to broaden your knowledge!
+Whether you're a newcomer or seasoned developer, CORA provdes tools that will help tackle all sorts of programming problems, while providing a way to broaden your knowledge!
 </h3>

 <h5 align="center">